Announcing speakers: Children and Privacy on the Internet; Dec 9 #Ad

 - Pallavi Bedi, Centre for Internet and Society

-- Puneeth Nagaraj, L&L Law Firm
+- Puneeth Nagaraj, L&L Partners

 - 03:30 PM – 04:45 PM: Session 2: Discussion on regulation of Guardian Data Fiduciaries